 Boasting an energetic faculty that has achieved national and international recognition for its research, the Department of History at Northeastern University offers three programs of graduate study.

-- The M.A. in World History program focuses on global approaches to historical analysis in research and teaching.
+- The M.A.
+Program with a Concentration in World History focuses on global approaches to historical analysis in research and teaching.

-- The M.A in Public History program is geared toward students who wish to work in historical organizations.
+- The M.A Program with a Concentration in Public History is geared toward students who wish to work in historical organizations.